eclab/grains/README.md

 ## Tangle

-A combined digital logic function and buffered multi which can do various things, including trigger merges, inversion, thresholding, gate comparison, and so on.
+A combined digital logic function and buffered mult which can do various things, including trigger merges, inversion, thresholding, gate comparison, and so on.

 Status: Working